kunyora/kunyora-website/docs/kunyora_provider_api_reference.md

 title: KunyoraProvider API Overview
 ---

 This component is a `top level component`.
-A `Top level component` is a component which typically wraps the whole of your application together with the essence of exposing some sort of functionalities to it.
+A `Top level component` is a component which typically wraps your entire application or a huge amount of other components together with the essence of exposing some common functionalities to it.
 The `KunyoraProvider` component exposes 2 props; which we will examine in this section.

 # Props